futurice/masifunde-fe/README.md

 ### Deploying / Publishing

-[Netlify](https://www.netlify.com/) will automatically runs `npm run build-static ` command whenever anything is pushed to `master` branch since it is connected to this github repository.
+[Netlify](https://www.netlify.com/) will automatically run `npm run build-static` whenever anything is pushed to the `master` branch since it is connected to this GitHub repository.
 After that the changes should be reachable on https://masifunde.netlify.com.

 ## Configuration